Heaven (Dilly Dally album): Release

 On June 26, 2018, Dilly Dally announced the release of their second studio album, along with the first single "I Feel Free".
-Of the single, vocalist Katie Monks said: "This song is me asking my bandmates to let go of what’s been weighing us down.
+Of the single, vocalist Enda Monks said: "This song is me asking my bandmates to let go of what’s been weighing us down.
 We’re not going to let the past hold us back from our dreams.
 Let's do this thing."

 The second single "Sober Motel" was released on August 8, 2018.
 Monks explained the single "is a celebration of sobriety, in the midst of an industry that is anything but.
 I wrote it in a motel bathroom after taking a mystical shower alone.
 There was something really pure about it all."

 The third single "Doom" was released on September 6, 2018.

 The fourth single "Marijuana" was released on November 13, 2018.
 The title of the track came about with the legalization of marijuana in Canada, with Monks' explaining "We’ve been inhaling so much fear and hate from our televisions, our leaders, social media.
 I don’t know about you, but the anxiety and eventual depression became overbearing.
 The only way I could keep functioning, and get through writing this record, was with some assistance from weed.
 Basically, if I didn’t write anything good by sun down - I would smoke sativa for good measure.
 It would clear my creative pathways, help me forget about the expectations of others, and almost hide away in my own protective energy field."